 Can I have sex while being treated for a kidney infection?
 After you have started treatment and your symptoms have gone away, it is usually safe to have sex.
 Remember to urinate after sex to avoid getting more bacteria in your urinary tract.

-How can I prevent a kidney infection?
+How can I prevent kidney infections?

 You may be able to lower your chance of getting a kidney infection by: